If it was more than about 24 hours since your last bowel movement, you might be constipated. Here’s how to relieve constipation naturally.

 What Causes Constipation?

-There are many factors that may affect constipation (including stress and hydration levels), but the most important is diet.
+There are many factors that may affect constipation, including lifestyle and diet habits.
 The indisputable cause of constipation is lack of fiber in the diet.
 Fiber is only found in plant foods, so those that eat a Standard American Diet (SAD) based on animal foods and processed grains have very little natural fiber in their diet.
 By eating more meat and less fiber-rich food (vegetables and grains), you may develop some constipation issues in which you chronically have trouble “pushing things out.”
-That “leftover” food stays inside your colon, then clogs the tube overtime.
+That “leftover” food stays inside your colon and perhaps further up the intestines.

 To think about it another way, meat can really mess up your intestinal environment.
 Imagine keeping some leftover chicken in a sealed plastic bag, and leave it out on a 98 degree/super humid evening.
 What would happen after 16 hours?
 Obviously it putrefies, and the odor would become unbearable.
 Surely you don’t want to eat them because your instinct tells you that they are covered with E coli and other harmful bacteria.
 Well, that’s technically what happens inside your body when you consume meat, especially when you are already constipated.
 This makes for a very unhealthy intestinal environment.

 Processed grain products are also one of the main reasons for constipation.
-Though we all love bread, pretzels and other baked flour products, these are usually made with refined white flour with commercial yeast.
-Refined flour has little fiber, and while it’s heavenly in your mouth, it’s not so good for your intestines.
-Unfortunately, most baked goods turn into this thick and slimy substance in your gut.
+Though we all love bread, pretzels and other baked flour products, these are usually made with refined white flour with commercial yeast, and have very little natural fiber retained.
+Unfortunately, most baked goods turn into a thick and slimy substance in your gut.
 If you are a cook, you know that flour is used to thicken your sauces, right?
-And as you might imagine, over-, regular- eating of white bread could eventually coat the intestinal walls in the same way, leading to clogging and constipation.
+And as you might imagine, eating white bread could eventually coat the intestinal walls in the same way, leading to clogging and constipation.

 Whole wheat and other whole grains have more fiber than their refined counterparts, so these are definitely better options than white (refined) bread counterparts.
 But keep in mind that it affects your gut in the same way.
 Whole grain breads are good in moderation, but if you are already constipated, I would suggest that avoiding baked flour foods for a while.

 Other factors that can cause or exacerbate constipation include excess eating, constant “grazing” and gobbling down without a proper chewing, which basically creates a traffic jam in your gut.
-As an example, the more cars there are in Lincoln tunnel, the more time it takes to get out to Manhattan.
-In the same way, if you put more food into your digestive “tunnel,” and if you keep adding more food ceaselessly, your intestines will be congested, it will take forever for the food to come out!
 It’s important to chew food properly in order to break down the foods into smaller molecules, it also stimulates the entire digestive system by activating the release of digestive enzymes by stomach, pancreas, gall bladder, and small intestines.
+Eating mindfully, and eating only when you are truly hungry can keep your digestive fire active and moving things along smoothly.
 Activity in the first stage of digestion (chewing) closely affects the end of the long process (bowel movement).

 How to Relieve Constipation Naturally